- How to SORN a car with the DVLA

 heycar editorial team

-- Find out what SORN means and how to declare it
+- Find out what SORN means

 - How to spot scam SORN sites

-How to declare a car SORN
+How to SORN a car

 To SORN your vehicle, it must first be off the public road.
 Putting it in a garage or on a private drive is fine.